Bop2000/DANTE/README.md

 ## Introduction

-DANTE is a deep active learning pipeline that combines deep neural surrogate models and a novel tree search explorationalgorithm to find superior solutions in high-dimensional complex problems characterized by limited data availability.
+DANTE is a deep active learning pipeline that combines deep neural surrogate models and a novel tree search explorationalgorithm to find superior solutions in high-dimensional complex problems characterized by limited data availability and non-accumulative objectives.

 For more details, please refer to our [paper](https://arxiv.org/abs/2404.04062).